-The job you will be working on in the future, don't even exist yet.
+The jobs you will be working on in the future, don't even exist yet.

 This is what Farnam Jahanian, the president of Carnegie Mellon, said during our orientation in 2018.
-And I truly believe it.
+I truly believe this to be true.

 I don't know what career I will have in the future, but I do know that the future requires interdisciplinary skills.
-The only thing I can do now is to prepare myself for anything.
-To let myself stand in the intersection of business, technology, and creativity.
+The only thing I can do now is prepare myself for anything by positioning myself at the intersection of business, technology, and creativity.

 As a product manager, I have led multiple teams from ideation to delivery.
-From VR video games to web applications, I enjoy working with people, maintaining production schedules with tools like Kanban and JIRA, conducting user interviews, and defining features that fit our user stories.
+From managing VR development teams to producing Diablo Immortal at Blizzard, I enjoy working with people, defining features that address users' pain points and delivering great products.

-As a business analyst, I have done market and competitor research studies for Tencent.
-I interned at ByteDance US as a business developer, conducting market and company strategy research studies while evaluating studios and games for potential investment/licensing deals.
+As a business analyst, I have conducted market and competitor research studies for Tencent.
+I also interned at ByteDance US as a business developer, conducting market and company strategy research studies while evaluating studios and games for potential investment/licensing deals.

-As a software engineer, I developed full-stack websites with Ruby on Rails, back-end database with SQL and Mongo, and front-end web design like this site you are seeing now.
-I also helped developed 3 mobile games, 3 PC games, and 2 virtual reality games in the last two years.
-And I'm currently working on iOS application development and working as a VR research assistant at CMU's Cognitive Development Lab.
+As a software engineer, I have developed full-stack websites using Ruby on Rails, back-end databases with SQL and Mongo, and front-end web design like the site you're seeing now.
+I have also developed 4 mobile games, 5 PC games, and 7 virtual reality games.
+Additionally, I have served as a teaching assistant for an iOS application development class at CMU and worked as a VR research assistant at CMU's Cognitive Development Lab.

-As a data scientist, I visualized first-party user data from Tencent Games during my internship to provide insights about customer behaviors.
-I understand R, Python, and have written machine learning algorithms from scratch.
+As a data scientist, I have visualized first-party user data from Tencent Games during my internship to provide 41 insights into customer behaviors.
+I have also analyzed more than 300 million anonymized accounts for PNC Bank and improved their coupon recommendation accuracy by 12%.
+I am proficient in R, Python, and have written machine learning algorithms from scratch.

-Sadly, this is a website.
-I cannot know who you are or what your story is.
+Unfortunately, this is just a website, so I cannot know who you are or what your story is.
 But please, feel free to reach out to me.
-I would love to learn more about you and I am always available to chat.
+I would love to learn more about you and am always available to chat.